eclipse-keyple/keyple-website/content/roadmap/_index.md

  - For Keyple C++, support of the NFC reader on iOS

 # Version history
 Until the version 2.0.0, all the different Keyple components (Core, Calypso extension, plugins) have to share the same version number.
-The components were released all together at a specific date for Jaa or C++.
+The components were released all together at a specific date for Java or C++.

 <table>
 <thead>